-The Statement of Intent will be submitted to CCC for consultation annually, as required by the Local Government Act 2002.
+The Statement of Intent will be submitted to the Council for consultation annually, as required by the Local Government Act 2002.
 The Trustees will include any other information they consider appropriate.
-Where it is appropriate, revised forecasts will be submitted to CCC.
+Where it is appropriate, revised forecasts will be submitted to the Council.